Ngok Lual Yak: Part 3 – Sobat District historical origin background

+Upper Nile Region under President Jaffer Nimeri

+In 1976, President Nimeri politically divided the Upper Nile Region into two provinces and created a new province called Jonglei out of the old Upper Nile Region of Malakal.
+Four former districts of Native Administration – Akobo, Bor, Fangak and Pibor – were taken into the newly created province of Jonglei.
+Whereas the other 5 former districts of Native Administrations – Kodok, Nasir, Bentiu, Renk and Sobat – remained in the old Upper Nile Province with Malakal as its headquarters under municipality of Sobat District which was the district administration for Ngok Lual Yak.

+President Jaffer Nimeri 2nd Political Division of Upper Nile

+From 1983 to 1984, the Southern Region under President Nimeri was divided into 3 provinces.
+President Nimeri carved out Bentiu District from the old Upper Nile Region Malakal and called it Unity Province and renamed the old Upper Nile Province with its headquarters in Malakal as Sobat Province the name that President Nimeri adopted was initially from Sobat District which originally came from 1920s British Native Administration of Abwong District.
+The old Sobat District still retained its name which caused administrative conflict within Malakal Town Council between Sobat Provincial Administrations and Sobat District Administrations.

+President Bashir's political administration of Upper Nile Province

+From 1983 to 1993, the Upper Nile Region remained under provincial administration – Jonglei Province, Sobat Province and Unity Province.
+The Jonglei Province headquarters were in Bor, Sobat Province headquarters were in Malakal, and Unity Province headquarters were in Bentiu.
+In 1994, President Bashir made the 3 provinces of the old Upper Nile regions into states and abandoned the Nimeri political idea of 3 provinces.
+When the Comprehensive Peace Agreement (CPA) was signed by John Garang and Bashir in 2005, President Bashir's idea of states was adopted by John Garang under the Protocols of CPA.

-South Sudan National Government
+Part 4 – South Sudan National Government

-The government of South Sudan has ten states and its headquarter in Juba.
+The government of South Sudan has 10 states with its headquarters in Juba.
 The SPLA/M ruling party is a formal rebel group.
 The party emerged after a civil war of 21 years.
 The leader is Salva Kiir Mayaardit, a Jieng.
 The SPLA/M held the majority in all 10 states as well as in the National Government.
-Under Salva Kiir, the Ngok Lual Yak have one MP in the National Government and many ranked Generals within the SPLA.
+Under Salva Kiir, the Ngok Lual Yak have one Member of Parliament (MP) in the National Government and many ranked generals within the SPLA.

 South Sudan State Government

 Before November 2011, Ngokland people were represented at the state level of the Upper Nile.
 During the 2010 election, the representation of the Ngokland people dropped, leaving them no MP at the state level in Malakal.

 Religion

 The majority of people in Ngokland are Christians.
 Protestant Churches emerged in 1900.
 Among them is the Presbyterian Church of Sudan.
 Catholic and Trinity churches are present, plus non-believers who adhere to their traditional deeds.